syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

-> Note: GridRowInfo is used in Row selection and GridCellInfo is used in Cell selection.
+N> GridRowInfo is used in Row selection and GridCellInfo is used in Cell selection.